serverlessworkflow/specification/specification.md

 You can specify for example "PT15M" to represent 15 minutes or "P2DT3H4M" to represent 2 days, 3 hours and 4 minutes.
 Timeout values should always be represented as durations and not as time/repeating intervals.

-The timeout property needs to be described in detail as it depends on whether or not the Event state is a starting workflow state or not.
+The timeout property needs to be described in detail as it depends on whether or not the Event state is a workflow starting state or not.

-If the Event state is a starting state, incoming events may trigger workflow instances.
+If the Event state is a workflow starting state, incoming events may trigger workflow instances.
 In this case, if the `exclusive` property is set to true, the timeout property should be ignored.

 If the `exclusive` property is set to false, in this case, the defined timeout represents the time